less_retarded_wiki

 money is unethical for example).

-One has to be constantly aware that money and commercialization always brings a high
+Similarly: one has to be constantly aware that money and commercialization always bring a high risk

-risk of profit becoming the highest priority (which is a
+of profit becoming the highest priority (which is a "feature"

 specifically requires abusing someone else, taking something away from